mhenrixon/sidekiq-unique-jobs/README.md

     $ gem install sidekiq-unique-jobs

-## Locking
+## General Information

-Sidekiq consists of a client and a server.
-The client is responsible for pushing jobs to the queue and the server is responsible for actually processing the jobs.
-When the client puts the job to the queue the middleware checks for uniqueness and creates a lock.
-When the server then processes the job that lock is released.
+See [Interaction w/ Sidekiq](https://github.com/mhenrixon/sidekiq-unique-jobs/wiki/How-this-gem-interacts-with-Sidekiq) on how the gem interacts with Sidekiq.

+See [Locking & Unlocking](https://github.com/mhenrixon/sidekiq-unique-jobs/wiki/Locking-&-Unlocking) for an overview of the differences on when the various lock types are locked and unlocked.

 ### Options

 #### Lock Expiration

 This is probably not the configuration option you want...

 Since the client and the server are disconnected and not running inside the same process, setting a lock expiration is probably not what you want.
 Any keys that are used by this gem WILL be removed at the time of the expiration.
 For jobs that are scheduled in the future the key will expire when that job is scheduled + whatever expiration you have set.